Uyu2/Frontend/README.md

 <br><br>
 <img width="600" alt="Screenshot 2024-11-06 at 12 14 51 PM" src="https://github.com/user-attachments/assets/e7a1319d-af9c-463d-81f0-8eeca0601de8">
 <br><br>
 The picture above shows the alternative domain names after finishing the creation of a new CloudFront distribution.
 By using the alternative names and SSL certificate, users seeking the website can now use HTTPS as it is enabled for the custom domain name.
-In order to check that this is running on HTTPS, by viewing the elements of the website and refreshing, the picture below shows that the request is coming from CloudFront.
+In order to check that this is running on HTTPS, by viewing the elements of the website and refreshing, the picture below shows that the response is coming from CloudFront.
+This means that it is correctly routing through HTTPS since it is responding from the created distribution.
 <br><br>
 <img width="600" alt="Screenshot 2024-11-06 at 12 15 16 PM" src="https://github.com/user-attachments/assets/2738fe41-7737-4064-bc6e-a4366b81c028">
 <br><br>